mashadab/PKgui/README.md

 1. Download the executables from [Google drive](https://drive.google.com/drive/u/0/folders/184aby8uWy1ZTMGidqhQwq9rfznjocVY1).

 2. Run the program (takes a few seconds to boot).
+    a.
+Mac: - If it does not recognize the file, then run the file in terminal as ``` ./Pbk_Mac```
+            - Change permissions using chmod 777 Pbk_Windows
+            - Choose Apple menu > System Preferences, click Security & Privacy, then click General.
+You can grant an exception for a blocked app by clicking the “Open Anyway” button in the General pane.
+    b.
+Windows: Run as Administrator

 ### Python with GUI (Windows and Mac)
 Dependences for Python program